Comedians

 Successful Run Of Comedies & Voice Acting Roles

-Her net worth was vastly increased thanks to a run of voice acting work for blockbuster children’s animated movies in 2019 and 2020.
+Tiffany Haddish’s talent for comedy carried through her later career with several notable roles in comedy movies and animated feature films.
+Her net worth was vastly increased thanks to a run of voice acting work for blockbuster children’s animated films in 2019 and 2020.

-These included the sequel to the Lego Movie, as well as sequels to The Secret Life of Pets and The Angry Birds Movie 2, which all performed well at the box office.
+These included the sequel to The Lego Movie, as well as sequels to The Secret Life of Pets and The Angry Birds Movie 2, all of which performed well at the box office.
+She later played roles in Phineas and Ferb The Movie and The SpongeBob Movie: Sponge on the Run, receiving praise for her comic timing.

 To demonstrate her versatility as a serious actor, Haddish took on roles in movies and television shows that challenged preconceptions and enhanced her range.

 In 2022, she partnered with Nicolas Cage for the satirical action comedy The Unbearable Weight of Massive Talent, released by Lionsgate.
+The film’s box office performance was underwhelming, but Haddish was praised for her smart and funny performance and creativity.

 In 2023, Haddish worked with the iconic action movie star Wesley Snipes in the film Back on the Strip, the directorial debut of Chris Spencer.